Bile: What is it?

 The best strategies to boost glutathione include:

-• Consuming the liver-supporting foods outlined above.
+- Consuming the liver-supporting foods outlined above.

-• Engaging in short-duration, high-intensity exercise
+- Engaging in short-duration, high-intensity exercise

-• Using glutathione-boosting agents
+- Using glutathione-boosting agents

-• Supplementing with acetylated or liposomal glutathione
+- Supplementing with acetylated or liposomal glutathione

 Balance Hormones

-Something I see a lot clinically are elevated estrogen levels in both men and women.
+Something I see a lot clinically is elevated estrogen levels in both men and women.
 While estrogen is a critical hormone, we have many toxins in our environment that mimic estrogen and promote a condition called estrogen dominance.

 Estrogen dominance is when estrogen levels become highly expressed relative to other sex hormones.
 When this happens, the liver is responsible for converting and eliminating these estrogenic metabolites.
 This can quickly become burdensome on the liver and contribute to side effects illustrated below.